Survey Results Archive

 Once every five years, the Lehigh Valley Arts Council partners with Americans for the Arts to conduct Arts & Economic Prosperity, an economic impact study of the nonprofit arts and culture industry in the Lehigh Valley.
-The results of this research clearly demonstrates that the arts mean big business in the region.
+This research enables us to detect market changes, recognize trends and identify ways to safeguard this vital economic sector.
+In 2016, ninety-eight nonprofit cultural organizations in the Lehigh Valley submitted data for their fiscal year ending 2015.

 |Date of Report||2003||2007||2012||2017|